shoefer/shoefer.github.io/_posts/2015-08-07-overfitting.markdown

 ---
 layout: intuds_post
-title:  "Overfitting: The Curse of Learning from Data"
+title:  "The Curse of Overfitting"
 date:   2015-08-07 15:00:00
 categories: intuds
 comments: true
 intuds-weight: 6
+intuds-category: Learning from Data
 ---

-In the last post we obtained an understanding of how to [learn functions from data](/intuds/2015/12/29/learning-functions.html).
-In this post, we will find find out why learning a function is actually such a difficult problem.
+In the last post we obtained an understanding of how to [learn functions from data](/intuds/2015/12/29/learning-functions.html), and we developed our first learning method.
+In this post, we will start building an understanding of learning from data is actually hard.
+The first problem we are facing is *the curse of overfitting*.
+Let's see what that is.

 <!--
 QUESTION: better explain by intuitive example, e.g. correlating the hypothesis that it is raining to the